We recently invited Nutritional Therapist, Beth Edwards to educate us on insulin sensitivity.

 By Beth Edwards (@bethedwardsnutrition)

 Hello!
 Chances are if you’re reading this blog, you live with type 1 diabetes (T1D).
 Great!
 Me too.
 I’m Beth, a registered nutritionist and I help people with T1D live better through personalised nutrition, gentle coaching and lifestyle work.

 The thing about T1D?
 It’s always on.
 Anyone who lives with the condition will most likely have a mind whirring with insulin doses, carb calculations or blood sugars.
 It can be both a tough gig and a lonely one.

 I’m here to cut through that.
-I offer evidence-based nutrition support that works – no fads, no judgement, no-nonsense.
+I offer evidence-based nutrition support that works.
+No fads, no judgement, no-nonsense.
 This blog offers specific information and guidance around a little thing called insulin sensitivity.
-Maybe you’ve heard of it, maybe you haven’t, but a word to the wise – optimising how your body responds to insulin will make your diabetes management a whole lot easier.
+Maybe you’ve heard of it, maybe you haven’t.
+A word to the wise – optimising how your body responds to insulin will make your diabetes management a whole lot easier.
 So without further ado, let’s dive into insulin and how to get it sensitive!

 Insulin sensitivity 101

 Why is it important for anyone with T1D to view their management through the lens of insulin sensitivity?
 The goal is for us to keep blood sugar levels within a target range without losing our sanity (restriction is not the answer).
 A great way to manage blood sugars is to work on something called insulin sensitivity – the converse insulin resistance.
 You might think that resistance is exclusively an issue for those with type 2 diabetes.
 Well, it’s possible that insulin resistance is also a problem for you and your type one diabetes management.